mcdemarco/the-new-kitchen-cookbook/rice/sushi.md

 ### Directions

 Optionally, rinse the rice.
 (I forgot.)
 Bring the rice in the water to a boil.
 Simmer 20 minutes.
 Meanwhile, heat the remaining ingredients in a small pan until they're mixed well.
 Mix it all together when done.
 Chill.

+## Variants

+For real sushi rice with mirin, I recently consulted [this recipe](http://low-cholesterol.food.com/recipe/minados-perfect-sushi-rice-119373).
+Cut down to my size, the changes are: reduce the water to 1 c. and replace the cooking wine with mirin.
+Let cool instead of chilling.
+(Omit the kelp leaf and the draining.)